 Type 9: Stop polling everyone.
 Make 3 decisions daily without consensus.

-The counterintuitive part?
-Effective leaders do less, not more.
+The counterintuitive part: effective leaders do less, not more.
+Each elimination creates space for what actually matters.

 Building Your Leadership Stack